How Often Should You Clean Your Furnace? Benefits, Types, & Tips

 The furnace is one of the most important and expensive appliances in the home; getting the most out of it is the primary concern of any homeowner.
 Cleaning the furnace is the best way to keep it operating correctly, but many people aren’t sure how often to do it.
-If this sounds like your situation, keep reading as we discuss how to clean your furnace and how often.
+Most experts recommend cleaning your furnace about once a year.
+If this sounds like your situation, keep reading as we explain further.

 What Are the Benefits of Cleaning a Furnace?